WPTRT/wptrt-customize-pro/readme.md

 ### Arguments

-The `Pro` section accepts all the same arguments as a normal `WP_Customize_Section`.
+The `Button` section accepts all the same arguments as a normal `WP_Customize_Section`.
 However, two additional arguments have been added.

 - `'button_text'` - The text to display for the section button.
 Defaults to the active theme name.
 - `'button_url'` - The URL to use for the section button.
-Defaults to the theme URI.
+Falls back to the `Theme URI` or the `Author URI`.